evergreen-innovations/dlc-documentation/docs/_theory/02_qualityControl.md

 Values outside of the range are dropped.

-### Delta Tests
+## Delta Tests

 Uses the `check_delta` Pecos function.

 Checks for stagnant and/or abrupt changes across a rolling window of the time series data.
 Uses the max and min values to find the delta in the window.
-The direction is `None` for the function to catch both if the max occurs before the min or the min before the max in the rolling window.
+The `direction` argument is `None` for the pecos function to catch both if the max occurs before the min or the min before the max in the rolling window.

 The entire rolling window where the delta is outside of the upper or lower bounds are dropped.

-### Outlier
+## Outlier

 Uses the `check_outlier` Pecos function.